Mississippi literature

 The literature of Mississippi, United States, includes fiction, poetry, and nonfiction.
 Mississippi has a literary tradition that arose from a diverse mix of cultures and races.
 Traditional themes from this genre of literature lean towards the past, conflict and change, and southern history in general; however, in the modern era, work have shifted towards deeply Southern works that do not rely on these traditional themes.

-Some prominent writers from Mississippi's past include William Faulkner, Richard Wright, Tennessee Williams, and Eudora Welty, while modern writers include John Grisham, Natasha Trethewey, Jesmyn Ward, and Michael Farris Smith.
+Some prominent writers from Mississippi's past include William Faulkner, Richard Wright, Tennessee Williams, Eudora Welty and Shelby Foote, while modern writers include John Grisham, Natasha Trethewey, Jesmyn Ward, and Michael Farris Smith.

 History

 Early history (1800s–1920s)

 Beginning from statehood in 1817, Mississippi played a very small role in United States literature.
 Weber (1898) mentioned that at the time of his writing, Mississippi had "few grounds for boasting.
 The list of Mississippi books is not long; the average quality is nothing.
 Of pure literature, of the real literature of power, we have contributed scarcely 50 pages to the world's store."

 Mississippi's general trend of apathy towards serious literature continued into the 1920s, with Elsie Dersham (1921) reiterating Weber's statements in "An Outline of American State Literature" and discussing lost opportunities to add to Mississippi's literary repertoire.
 The author writes:Mississippi has contributed much more to politics than to literature.
 With the single exception of the poems of Irvin Russel, Mississippi has produced nothing which literary men have been willing to give a place in American literature.
 She has many interesting Indian legends and negro folk tales, and accounts of the doings of Mississippian laws that should be collected and made a part of her literature.
 Williams Ward is one of Mississippi's best poets and is the author of the well known poem "Katie Did."